maoberlehner/markus-oberlehner-net/content/blog/setting-up-a-vue-project-with-webpack-4-and-babel-7.md

 ## Configuring webpack 4 for Vue.js

-In this article, we'll focus on the bare minimum build setup we need to build a very basic Vue.js application.
+In this article, we'll focus on the **bare minimum build setup we need to build a very basic Vue.js application**.
 If you're planning to set up the build process for a large scale application, you should consider using the new [vue-cli](https://github.com/vuejs/vue-cli) instead of rolling your own.
 That said, I think it is very useful to know how stuff works, so let's start to explore how to build our own basic webpack configuration for bundling a Vue.js application.

 ### Basic configuration